Ogororuth/cg-mini-project-group2/README.md

 **3. FUTURE ADDITIONS**

-We aim to achieve even a greater development of the games
+We aim to achieve even a greater development of the games and we welcome to any contributions and modifications
 - Mobile phone support for the game
 - Even more obstacles and powerups
 - Themes and modes- like under the sea/ christmas modes etc.